Computational resources outside of Milaļ

 Note

-Compute Canada ceased its operational responsibilities for supporting Canada’s national advanced research computing (ARC) platform on March 31, 2022.
+Compute Canada ceased its operational responsibilities for supporting Canadaās national advanced research computing (ARC) platform on March 31, 2022.
 The services will be supported by the new Digital Research Alliance of Canada.

-Clusters of the Alliance are shared with researchers across the country.
-Allocations are given by the Alliance to selected research groups to ensure to a minimal amount of computational resources throughout the year.
+Clusters of the Alliance are shared with researchers across the country, in part through a system of allocations.
+Allocations are given by the Alliance to selected research groups to ensure a steady availability of computational resources throughout the year.
+From the Allianceās documentation: An allocation is an amount of resources that a research group can target for use for a period of time, usually a year.

-Depending on your affiliation, you will have access to different allocations.
-If
+Depending on your supervisorās affiliations, you will have access to different

-have access to.
+should have access to.

-The table below provides information on the allocation for
+The table below provides information on the allocation for rrg-bengioy-ad

-for the period which spans from April 2022 to
+for the period which spans from July 2025 to Summer 2026.

 Cluster |